Ghini/ghini.desktop/doc/use_cases-jbq.rst

          The ghini way to question the software features, is by opening a `corresponding issue
          <https://github.com/Ghini/ghini.desktop/issues/218>`_.

-- At times, the program gives error messages, which are not really relevant, but may be surprising. |dontpanic_png| and report to the developers.

-  ..  admonition:: Details
-      :class: toggle

 - When contacting the developers, they will definitely ask for technical information, or at least to see a screenshot.
 Help them help you.